castlecms/castle.cms/docs/upgrade.rst

 ------------------------

 - Python scripts stored in ZODB that are not Python 3 compat
+    - needs to be fixed ahead of time!!!
 - The above also applies to page templates with embedded py code